Vortex states in an acoustic Weyl crystal with a topological lattice defect: Experimental Results

 \section{Experimental Results}

-We performed a variety of experiments to characterise the HOFA modes in the fabricated structure.
+We performed a variety of experiments to characterise the TIFA modes in the fabricated structure.
 First, we investigated their dispersion curve by threading an acoustic source into the bottom layer of the sample, near the center of the TLD.
 A probe is inserted into the other 20 layers in turn, via the central air sheet in each layer, as indicated by the blue arrow in Fig.~\ref{fig:sketch}\textbf{d}.
-The acoustic pressure, measured close to the center of the TLD, is Fourier transformed to obtain the spectral plot of Fig.~\ref{fig:exp-dis}\textbf{a}.
-The overlaid red dashes in this plot are the numerically obtained HOFA dispersion curve (Fig.~\ref{fig:sim}\textbf{b}), which closely matches the intensity peaks in the experimental results.
-We then repositioned the source and probe away from the TLD, and the resulting spectrum matches the bulk spectrum obtained numerically, with the spectral intensities peaking in the bulk bands, as shown in Fig.~\ref{fig:exp-dis}\textbf{b}.
+The acoustic pressure, measured close to the center of the TLD, is Fourier transformed to obtain the spectral plot shown in Fig.~\ref{fig:exp-dis}\textbf{a}.
+The overlaid red dashes are the numerically obtained TIFA mode dispersion curve (Fig.~\ref{fig:sim}\textbf{b}), which closely matches the intensity peaks in the experimental results.
+We then repositioned the source and probe away from the TLD, obtaining in the spectrum shown in Fig.~\ref{fig:exp-dis}\textbf{b}; this matches the bulk spectrum obtained numerically, with the spectral intensities peaking in the bulk bands.
 For details about the source and probe positions, see Supplementary Section IV.

 The acoustic pressure intensity at $k_z=\pi/2L$ is plotted versus frequency in Fig.~\ref{fig:exp-dis}\textbf{c}.
-A narrow peak corresponding to the HOFA mode is clearly observable within the bulk gap, with only a small frequency shift of $80\,\textrm{Hz}$ relative to the numerically predicted HOFA eigenfrequency.
+A narrow peak corresponding to the TIFA modes is clearly observable within the bulk gap, with only a small frequency shift of $80\,\textrm{Hz}$ relative to the numerically predicted eigenfrequency.
 For excitation near the TLD, the measured intensity distribution at frequency $f = 4.924\,\textrm{kHz}$ is plotted in Fig.~\ref{fig:exp-dis}\textbf{d}, showing strong localisation around the TLD.
 The radial dependence of the intensity distribution is plotted in Fig.~\ref{fig:exp-dis}\textbf{e} (note that the apparent irregularity arises from the fact that the measurement points lie at different azimuthal angles).
-The measurement data is in good agreement with the numerically obtained HOFA mode profile.
+The measurement data is in good agreement with the numerically obtained TIFA mode profile.
 From a linear least squares fit of the semi-logarithmic plot, using measurement data up to a radial distance of $12\,\textrm{cm}$, we find a localisation length of $2.38\,\textrm{cm}$, which is on the order of the mean distance between unit cells (i.e., the approximate lattice constant).